NLnetLabs/ods2cascade/README.md

   - Read the specified Cascade configuration file.
   - Read the specified OpenDNSSEC configuration and any files that references.
   - Query the specified OpenDNSSEC Enforcer database using the connection details specified in the OpenDNSSEC configuration.
+  - Generate Cascade configuration and policy files.
+  - Generate `kmip2pkcs11` configuration files.
-  - Generate Cascade policy, configuration and migration shell script files in the specified output directory.
+  - Generate a `README.md` containing instructions and shell commands required to complete the migration.